purvang3/-Deep_Learning_Paper_Summeries/summaries/Visual_Transformers_Token-based_Image_Representation_and_Processing_for_Computer_Vision.md

 #### Transformer
 interaction between Visual tokens is done with transformers, which use input-dependent weights by design instead of graph convolution,which uses fixed weights.
+Different from graph convolution, in a transformer, weights between tokens are input-dependent and computed as a key query product along with pointwise convolution and non-linearity. and in projector step, fusing of the transformer’s output is done with the feature map to refine the feature map’s pixel-array representation.